Tansy Ragwort

 Habitat and Origin

-Tansy Ragwort thrives in full sun or partial shade with well-drained soil.
-It is not commonly found in areas with high water tables or acidic soil.
+Tansy Ragwort thrives in full sun or partial shade with well-drained soil, and is not commonly found in areas with high water tables or acidic soil.
+It invades disturbed sites and bare ground in grazed pastures, roadsides, vacant non-crop lands and forest clear-cuts.

 Ecological:

-• In susceptible animals, liver damage is possible due to cumulative ingestion
+• In susceptible animals, liver damage resulting from Tansy Ragwort ingestion is cumulative.

 Economic:

-• Can reduce overall productivity and stockign levels in areas utilized by livestock
+• Can reduce overall productivity and stocking levels in areas utilized by livestock.

 Tansy Ragwort is found in the Sea to Sky region, but with a limited distribution.
 The goal is to eradicate this species from the region, and to prevent new introductions.